aa-cmd/cstech_rep/README.md

 After opening the project folder, Appy the following steps:

-1 - On the tab bar press "Terminal->Run Build Task..." to build CMake file 2 - Open Terminal inside the "cstech_rep" project folder 3 - open "/build" folder. (with command "cd build")
+1 - On the tab bar press "Terminal->Run Build Task..." to build CMake file\n 2 - Open Terminal inside the "cstech_rep" project folder\n
+3 - open "/build" folder. (with command "cd build")
 4 - write "make" on the terminal and then press enter 5 - after "make" process int the "build" folder write "./Chess_Demo <filename>.txt" on the terminal and press enter